Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Certificate-Management.md

 #### Step 4: Download the CSR

+Click the download icon, review the steps and click the OK button to save the CSR (_common_name.pem_) to your computer.

 <!-- theme: info -->
-> View, Update or Delete the CSR by clicking the appropriate icon.
+> View, Update or Delete the CSR by clicking the appropriate button or icon.